UCL/tus-rec-challenge/data.md

 <!-- * `dataset_keys.h5`: stores the paths to all the scans of the data set.
 Keys in `dataset_keys.h5` denotes all the available scans in the training data, in a format of “sub%03d__%s” where %03d denotes folder name, and %s denotes the scan name.
 For example, “sub010__LH_rotating” means the scan in folder “010”, with file name of `LH_rotating.h5`. -->

 * Additional training and validation data (optional) come from previous challenge (TUS-REC2024), on the same cohort but with different scanning protocols.
-The patient IDs are consistent across training datasets of TUS-REC2024 and TUS-REC2025 to ensure participants can properly account for data distribution when incorporating TUS-REC2024 data.
+The patient IDs are consistent across datasets of TUS-REC2024 and TUS-REC2025 to ensure participants can properly account for data distribution when incorporating TUS-REC2024 data.
     * <a href="https://zenodo.org/doi/10.5281/zenodo.11178508" target="_blank">Training data (Part 1)</a>
     * <a href="https://zenodo.org/doi/10.5281/zenodo.11180794" target="_blank">Training data (Part 2)</a>
     * <a href="https://zenodo.org/doi/10.5281/zenodo.11355499" target="_blank">Training data (Part 3)</a>